Skip to main content

 For implementing new features:

-4. Follow data fetching patterns for frontend integration
+4. Follow data fetching patterns (TanStack Query; no useEffect fetching) for frontend integration

 Architecture Evolution